lgmacedo/softracker/README.md

 ## Softracker

-This is an architecture receives points from trackers and provide an endpoint where the last location of a specific tracker can be consulted.
-A TCP connection is opened within the server and then the tracker sends location data through it.
-Later on, users can send a request to the server and then all data captured by the tracker will be retrieved.
+Softracker is an architecture designed to receive location data from trackers and provide an endpoint for querying the last known location of specific trackers.
+It establishes a TCP connection with the trackers, enabling them to transmit location data to the server.
+Later, users can send requests to retrieve all data captured by the trackers.

 ## Setup
-Creating a .env file in the project's root is highly recommended, as you can customize the ports you want the server to use.
+It is highly recommended to create a `.env` file in the project's root directory, allowing you to customize the server's port configurations.

 Values to be defined:

-PORT: This is the port in which the server will run
+PORT: This is the port in which the server will run.

-TCP_PORT: This is the port in which the server will open the TCP connection
+TCP_PORT: This is the port in which the server will open the TCP connection.

-If they are not defined, the API will use default values: 3000 for PORT and 8080 for TCP_PORT
+If not defined, the API will use default values: `3000` for `PORT` and `8080` for `TCP_PORT`.

 ## Installation